Royyalasrikavya/srikavya/README.md

-"it is my new repository"
+"It is my new repository"